-Eleven test borings were drilled at the locations of the new residences at the project site.
-Approximate boring locations are shown in the Boring Location Plan in the Illustration section of this report.
-These borings were drilled to a depth of 12 feet each below the presently existing ground surface.
+Eleven soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings were drilled to depths of 6 to 15 feet below the presently existing ground surface.
 Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.